 0,30 and 60 ° for bevel angles of 0-50 ° in 10 ° steps

-The main disturbance (widening by 3kHz along with the constriction below) decreases with larger chamfer angle.
-Chamfers with a steepness <20 ° do not bring satisfactory results yet.
+The main disturbance (expansion by 3kHz associated with the constriction below) decreases with a larger bevel angle.
+Chamfers with a slope of <20 ° do not yet produce satisfactory results.

 The chamfers themselves form a new edge, which comes to bear with increasing steepness.
 Recognizable by the arising expansion around 5Khz.
 This is less pronounced because the tweeter in this area is no longer working as a half-space radiator.

-The concept "oblique chamfer" works particularly well when the tweeter in the corresponding frequency band already bundles clearly and thus this is practically no longer "seen".
+The “inclined bevel” concept works particularly well when the tweeter is already clearly bundling in the corresponding frequency band and thus it is practically no longer “seen” at all.
 Of the Seas DXT 27TBCD / GB be mentioned here by way of example.
 How well this driver works with oblique chamfers is an example DXT-Mon to see.

-- Bevel <20 ° are not sufficiently effective
+- Chamfers <20 ° are not sufficiently effective

 - The distance of the chamfers to the place of sound creation must be sufficiently low, otherwise one reaches only one, at least partial, displacement of the problem